anuragkar09/anuragkar09.github.io/_pages/about.md

 * [April'20] I have been accepted into the MS in Computer Science Program for Fall'20 at Georgia Tech (Update: I have deferred my admission to Fall'21 because of the COVID-19 pandemic)
 * [Dec'19] I started my new job at ARM as a CPU Verification Engineer.
 I will be working on with RIS (Random Instruction Sequence) tools to stress and test the latest ARM IP's
 * [March'19] Travelling to Intel's office in Hillsboro, Oregon for SoC Power On activities
 * [Jul'18] Joined Intel as a System Validation Engineer.
-I'll be working on Thunderbolt(TM) technology at the Post-Si level.
+I'll be working on Thunderbolt(TM) technology at the Post-Si level